Human resource management, Innovation and quality management/CAF in public sector

 Klaus North

-12.00The impact of CAF (The TQM Common Assessment framework) on implementing Knowledge management
+12.00The impact of CAF (The Total Quality Management Common Assessment Framework) on implementing KM

 Gracia Vara

-12.20How to structure action plans in a modular way and considering initial, intermediate and advanced levels of practice
+12.20Exercise: how to structure action plans in a modular way and considering initial, intermediate, and advanced levels of practice

 • Tailor-made coaching to implement a KM system and/or fine-tune specific knowledge management practices (e.g. effective lessons learned, knowledge transfer)

-• Review current KM system and practices and provide recommendations for improvement following the ‘plan, do, check, act’ (PDCA) approach
+• Reviewing current KM system and practices and providing recommendations for improvement following the ‘plan, do, check, act’ (PDCA) approach

 Q&A session